 7. Add a text shadow

 Simply type out your text in either a lighter or darker shade and place it where you want it to sit on your Story.
-Then do the exact same thing with your primary shade, placing it overtop the shadow at a slight angle.
+Then do the exact same thing with your primary shade, placing it on top the shadow at a slight angle.

-This gives you a fun way to add text overtop a photo or video that you took right in the app, making it quick and easy to design your Instagram Stories before publishing.
+This gives you a fun way to add your text over a photo or video that you took right in the app, making it quick and easy to design your Instagram Stories before publishing.

-Instagram Stories has five different font options to choose from: Classic, Modern, Neon, Typewriter, and Strong.
+Instagram Stories has nine different font options to choose from, the five original app fonts (Modern, Classic, Neon, Typewriter, and Strong), plus some newer unnamed additions.

-This means your letters and symbols have five different styles.
-If you take some of these letters and symbols, rotate them, and blow them up, you’ve got some pretty cool design elements to help spice up your Instagram Stories.
+The styles are unique to each font and can’t be applied to the others.
+But if you get a little creative with your use of these letters and symbols, rotate them, and blow them up, you’ve got some pretty cool design elements to help spice up your Instagram Stories.

-Take a look at this example below.
-Each of these elements have been added with a different symbol, right in the Instagram Stories dashboard.
+Take a look at the screenshot below.
+Each of these elements has been added with a different symbol, right in the Instagram Stories dashboard.

 Across from that, you see a pink asterisk also in the Modern font.
 Use these to create stars or snowflakes in your photo or video.